 At 1,169 square miles, Yosemite is a big park—so big that it can be daunting for first-time visitors.
-Here’s where to go in the park to find popular features and recreation opportunities:
+Here are the top places to go and things to do in the park.

 Tioga Pass Road offers access to Cathedral, Gaylor, Sunrise, May, and Elizabeth Lakes.
 The Eastern Sierra features Virginia Lakes and the June Lake Loop.